andyatkinson/blog/_posts/2014-04-30-automated-daily-backup-solution-for-postgres.markdown

 categories: [Productivity, Postgresql, Databases]
 ---

-This tip describes a method to automate daily backups of a PostgreSQL database.
-I set this up on our work project and wanted to share our configuration.

-Primarily the script uses `pg_dump` to create a backup file, encrypt it, then push it to Amazon S3.
-We added a command to run the script daily.
+##### safe

 A Ruby gem called [safe](https://github.com/astrails/safe) provides a DSL for generating the commands to perform the backup.
 We used [this fork](https://github.com/mattberther/safe) which fixed some AWS issues.

+The gist of what safe does is run `pg_dump` to create a backup file, encrypt it, then push it to Amazon S3.
+We added a command to run the script daily.

 We also use the [whenever](https://github.com/javan/whenever) gem to generate our crontab file.
 Our configuration is below, see github for the complete set of options.
 Encryption via gpg can use public and private keys, or a simple passphrase.